CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

     .\Cortex.Innovation.Install.ps1 -WhatIf
     ```

 1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
+Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. A password prompt will appear.
 Enter a password which will be used to create a user in RabbitMQ.
 1. Wait for the command to finish.
-It will display the output of the installation command without making any changes to the system, to ensure things like communication between the servers are working.
+It will display the output of the installation command without making any changes to the system.
 1. Check that there have been no errors in the script; these would appear in red in the console.

     If there are no errors, continue to the next step; otherwise, check if the errors have any instructions for rectifying the issue and follow them.